The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 Black-necked swans that are raising their young ones can get very protective.
 They carry them on their back while swimming.
 Sometimes, the cobs violently vie for a mating partner.

 They do this in something called a triumph ceremony.
-They challenge a rival suitor, and then the winner returns to his prospective mate to perform an intricate ceremony.
+They challenge a rival suitor, and the winner returns to his prospective mate for an intricate ceremony.
 They are wary of humans and produce a soft, almost musical sound while flying.

 Size